 BIM Coordinator is one of the most popular professions of recent years in the architecture and construction industry.
 As you could read in the previous post on BIM Corner, the BIM Coordinator may be identified with many roles, such as educator, planner, innovator or coordinator.
 These roles interpenetrate each other as well as change depending on the project phase.
 We may distinguish three main project phases, apart from the tender phase.
 These are the project initiation phase, the project execution phase as well as the project closure phase.
-The following text is focused on the initial moments of the project.
+The following text is focused on the initial moments of the project and necessary steps lead to create BIM Execution Plan.

 The article is based on my work experience as the BIM Coordinator on infrastructure projects.